 We have some follow-up questions – namely, why did it take over a decade for it to be revealed to the public that pink-hued cocoa beans exist?
 What will ruby chocolate brownies (blondies? redheads?) look like?
 Will we now all have to pretend that rubies are pink?
 Do we get pink cocoa powder out of this?

-Hopefully we’ll get some answers to these burning questions when distribution begins in six months time.
+Hopefully we’ll get some answers to these burning questions when distribution begins in six months.
 We’re reserving judgement until then, but let us know how you feel in the poll below.